DSI4EU/toolkit/knowledge.md

   - three
 bottom-button: Share what you've learned
 quotes:
-  - text:  can rely on the support of OpenTechSchool which is a no profit initiative.
-Connecting with a larger initiative helped me to run the project without the need of scaling as a big organization.
+  - text: I can rely on the support of OpenTechSchool which is a no profit foundation.
+Connecting with a foundation helped me to run the project without the need of scaling as a big organization.
     name:  Rachel Uwa
     epithet: School of MAA
-  - text: We do not sell the hardware, we are selling the experiment that people can make with Open Drop.
+  - text: We do not sell the hardware, we are providing the knowledge to run the experiments that people can make with Open Drop.
     name:  Urs Gaudenz
     epithet: Open Drop
 ---